-Down towards the thirties, colour begins to glow upon the grey outlines of Northern life, and in the twenties, strange scenes and astonishing peoples paint it over and over.
+Down toward the thirties, colour begins to glow upon the gray outlines of Northern life, and in the twenties, strange scenes and astonishing peoples paint it over and over.
 Cross the Line, and now you may take the brush, and indulge your vagrant fancy to the full, for nothing that you can paint will be too bright or too strange.
-Below the equator is the world of the South, and here anything may happen, for here the new and the wild and the untried countries lie, and here, moreover, you shall come upon unknown tracts and places in yourself, on which, if you had stayed within sound of the roaring throat of Piccadilly, no sun had ever shone.
+Below the equator is the world of the south, and here anything may happen, for here the new and the wild and the untried countries lie, and here, moreover, you shall come upon unknown tracts and places in yourself, on which, if you had stayed within sound of the roaring throat of Piccadilly, no sun had ever shone.

 journey.
 More weeks slip by, and, yellow, nude, and harsh, West Australia of the goldfields and the great unvisited plains lies on our port bow.
-More days, and sparkling Melbourne is passed, and Tasmania has sunk below the horizon, and still we are travelling on. . . .
-Sydney, bright and eager and curiously young (where have all the greybeards hidden themselves? or are they all at home in the old grey lands that suit their wearied souls?), is forgotten, and the great English ship is left at the quay, making ready for the homeward journey; and still, in another vessel, for ever and ever, as it seems, we are going on. . . .
+More days, and sparkling Melbourne is passed, and Tasmania has sunk below the horizon, and still we are travelling on.

+Sydney, bright and eager and curiously young (where have all the graybeards hidden themselves? or are they all at home in the old gray lands that suit their outworn souls?), is forgotten, and the great English ship is left at the quay, making ready for the homeward journey, and still, in another vessel, for ever and ever, as it seems, we are going on.

 Seven weeks now since we sailed from Tilbury in a storm of parting cheers, friendly faces, wet with driving English rain, and with something more, growing white and far away upon the pier-and still the blue seas run in an unceasing river past our rail, and we sleep at night to the sound of beating waves. . . .

 It is nearly eight weeks now, but the eighth will not be completed.
-One morning, we are all waked early by the sound of the steamer shrieking for a pilot, and when we hurry on deck, we are confronted by a sparkling harbour, a green lagoon, and a pile of the most extraordinary and incredible mountain ranges ever seen outside the dreams of a delirious scene-painter.
+One morning we are all waked early by the sound of the steamer shrieking for a pilot, and when we hurry on deck, we are confronted by a sparkling harbour, a green lagoon, and a pile of the most extraordinary and incredible mountain ranges ever seen outside the dreams of a delirious scene painter.
 There are peaks three and four thousand feet high, the colour of a purple thundercloud, jagged and pinked like broken saws; peaks like side-saddles, peaks like solitary, mysterious altars raised to some unknown god, and in the heart of the glowing violet distance, one single summit fashioned like a giant finger, pointing darkly to the sky.

-Opposite the hills lies a pretty little town, under the shelter of rich green wooded heights.
-A quay runs out from the land, and there are wharf officials, and custom-house men on the quay, and in the background well-dressed men and ladies all in white, and carriages and parasols, and in a word, civilisation the last thing that we expected, here at the ends of the earth.
+Opposite the hills lies a pretty little town, under the shelter of rich-green wooded heights.
+A quay runs out from the land, and there are wharf officials, and customhouse men on the quay, and in the background well-dressed men and ladies all in white, and carriages and in a word, civilisation-the last thing that we expected, here at the ends of the earth.

 It is some time before the new-comer realises that Suva, the capital, is to Fiji in general as the feather in the factory-girl's hat to the rest of her attire.
-Such a splendid level as this is only attainable locally.
+Such a splendid level as this is only attainable locally, and the rest of the country suffers by comparison almost as much as the decaying garments of Mary Ann from Bermondsey pale before the proximity of that marvellous erection of feathers and tinsel on her head.
 Still, to the traveller from home, who has probably arrived with undefined fears of "savages" about the beach, and the roughest of tavern accommodation in the town, the first impression is astonishing.